What do you mean by “mainstreaming”?

 • The scum rises, in #mainstreaming culture, those who conform to the system, rather than challenge it, often rise to the top.
 This creates a cycle where meaningful change is stifled by mediocrity and opportunism.

 • Grassroots value, social progress has historically emerged from the #grassroots.
-By stepping away from the toxic mainstream, we can refocus on nurturing these sources of real value.
+By stepping away from the toxic #mainstreaming, we can refocus on nurturing these sources of value.

 • Paralysis of choice, the perceived lack of viable options (e.g., “you have no choice but to do the wrong thing”) leads to a sense of helplessness and frustration.

-Thinking better, we need paths that reject the foundations of the current #mainstreaming while building more collective, focused paths and actions.
+If we can think better, we need paths that reject the foundations of the current #mainstreaming while building more collective, focused and actions.
 Let’s look at some broad outlines:

-The challenge is a very real mess, we’re stuck in a cycle where “the wrong thing” gets done under pressure from flawed paths.
-Breaking free requires stepping away, nurturing #grassroots alternatives, and committing to frameworks like the #4opens that push more collective empowerment over individual gain and #mainstreaming institutional control.
+This path of challenge is a very real mess while we’re stuck in a cycle where “the wrong thing” gets done, with the strong pressure from flawed paths.
+Breaking free is always about stepping away, nurturing #grassroots alternatives, and committing to frameworks like the #4opens that push more collective empowerment over individual gain and #mainstreaming institutional control.

-For more of this there are a bunch of grump old sods working on the same things seizethemeans and more, add them in the comments please
+For more of this a bunch of grump old sods working on the same things seizethemeans and for more, add them in the comments please, let’s link the alt as a good first step.

 The question, how do we bring more people into this space of stepping away and creating something better?
 Currently, it is not very attractive to the #fashernistas